gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "I had a dream," Noxy mumbled, except she knew she hadn't.
-She rubbed her forearm.
+She rubbed her forearms.

-"Come on," her mother said.
+"Come on," her mother said gently.
 "You can sleep with me tonight.
 We'll sort this out in the morning."